Eligibility

 They may also be able to apply for a Postgraduate Master’s Loan if their residency status is one of the following:

-• they’ve been given settled status (‘indefinite leave to remain’) because they’ve been the victim of domestic violence
+- they, their parent or step-parent have been given settled status ('indefinite leave to enter or remain') because they've been the victim of domestic violence, or are the dependent child of a person with this status

 UK nationals and their family members who have resident status in Gibraltar and lived in the UK, Gibraltar, the EEA or Switzerland for the past three years can also apply for funding.